Person painting a wall with a roller in a bright room

 Hands applying painter’s tape to the baseboard before painting

-1. Protect: cover furniture and floors, and tape off baseboards, trim and switch plates.
+1. Protect: cover furniture and floors, and tape off baseboards, trim, and switch plates.

 Cut in the edges